Narsinh Mehta: Early life

-Narsinh Mehta was born in the town of Talaja (now located in the Bhavnagar district, Gujarat).
+Narsinh Mehta was born in Gopnath village near the town of Talaja (now located in the Bhavnagar district, Gujarat).
 As a member of the Nagar Brahmin community, Narsinh's father held an administrative position in a royal court.
 Narsinh was mute until the age of eight.
 He began to speak only after meeting a holy man who had him utter the phrase "Radhe Shyam".
 His older brother, Bansidhar, was 17 years his senior.
-Narsinh's parents died when he was five years old, and he was left dependent on his older brother and his sister-in-law.
+Narsinh's parents died when he was five years old; he was left dependent on his older brother and his sister-in-law.

 Based on the language, style, and emotion of Narsinh's poetic works, it is believed he studied in his Nagar family tradition and had knowledge of literary tradition and creativity.
 However, his poetry focuses exclusively on religious devotion and is attributed to becoming a devotee of Krishna.